Matatika/matatika-docs/content/getting-started/your-cloud.md

 ---

 ## Getting Started in Your Cloud
-Matatika platoform can run in your own cloud and we provided you with everything you need to get on boarderd.
+The Matatika Platform can run in your own cloud.
+This documentation aims to provide you with everything you need to get up and running including:

-The architecture and example provided are in Azure on a AKS cluster, one node.
-The infrastructure can be scaled out based on your compute needs.
+- The architecture and examples to run on an Azure AKS cluster, with one node.
+- The infrastructure configuration to be scaled out based on your compute needs.
-There is a shell script that will create the infrastructure, example configuration files, Azure DevOps pipeline example to deploy and upgrade automatically.
+- Scripts that create the infrastructure, example configuration files, and and Azure DevOps pipeline example to deploy and upgrade automatically.

 ## Clone repository
 Clone repository [Matatika Build](https://github.com/Matatika/matatika-build){:target="_blank"} to get started.
 Go through the README and example files inside repository.

-Once completed, login to your own Matatika portal domain and enjoy our platform.
+Once completed, you will be able login to the Matatika Lab on your domain and start producing trusted data!

 If you have a any questions, please contact us on Slack support channel (link to be added).